27theo/achaea/priest.md

 In my opinion, some form of limb counter is a must.
 You can use AK for limb tracking, but I somewhat prefer Antonius' tracker for a few extra functions it has, as well as using limb break health thresholds as opposed to proximity values.

 I display limb data in the same console that I do afflictions.
-[Here is a demonstration](https://www.youtube.com/watch?v=2fTlgb2yq3Q).
+[Here is a visual demonstration which I uploaded onto YouTube](https://www.youtube.com/watch?v=2fTlgb2yq3Q).

 ------